evanbowman/coralc/README.md

 ## Introduction

+Note: I am no longer working on this project.
+My goal here was to better understand how compilers work.
+Feel free to take the code and do whatever with it.

 coralc is the compiler for a new programming language, called Coral.
 Coral has a simple syntax inspired by Ruby and Lua, but compiles to native machine code.

 ## Language features